neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 # marketplace
 This files are used by the Neo4j Azure Marketplace offers.
 Unless you are a Neo4j employee updating the Azure Marketplace listing you shouldn't need to use these.

-# Build the archive and upload
+## Build the archive and upload
 To update the listing, run [makeArchive.sh](markArchive.sh).
 Then upload the resulting `archive-ce.zip` and `archive-ee.zip` to the [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).

-# Build VM Image
+## Build VM Image
 This describes how we build the VM images that the templates use.
 Users should not need to do this.

-## Identify the VM Image to Use
+First we need to identify the VM image to use.
 We want the latest RHEL platform image.

     az vm image list-skus --publish RedHat --location westus --offer RHEL

-## Create a VM
+Now, let's create a VM

     saAccountName=sa45345345
     resourceGroup=rg1